ShivangSingh15/ShivangSingh15/README.md

 - 👋 Hi, I’m @ShivangSingh15
-- 👀 I’m interested in Data Science, Machine and Deep Learning
+- 👀 I’m interested in Data Science, Machine Learning and Deep Learning
 - 🌱 I’m currently learning Deep learning from Andrew NG course from Coursera
 - 💞️ I’m looking to collaborate on ML/DL projects
 - 📫 How to reach me email : shivangkvpy@gmail.com